Skip to main content

-Resolution included on a prepared agenda of any Business Meeting.
+Resolutions included in a prepared agenda of any IPSO Business Meeting.

-Any member may propose a Resolution provided it is submitted, duly signed and seconded, to the President-Elect of IPSO.
-The ExCom may move a Resolution.
+Any member may propose a Resolution provided it is submitted, duly signed and seconded, by the President-Elect of IPSO.
+The IPSO ExCom may move a Resolution.
 Resolutions, if passed by a majority of members, are to be regarded as binding on IPSO.

 Motions or Amendments to proposed Resolutions moved from the floor.

 a.
-Any two Members may move and second a motion or an amendment to a proposed resolution from the floor of the Business Meeting.
+Any two IPSO members may move and second a motion or an amendment to a proposed resolution from the floor of the IPSO Business Meeting.

-The President-Elect shall be nominated among all interested candidates from the region, which shall inherit the Presidency two years after his or her nomination.
-Candidates interested in this position shall inform the Vice-President of their region and the current President-Elect in writing.
+The President-Elect shall be nominated for their nomination.
+Candidates interested in this position shall inform the Vice-President of their region and the current President Elect in writing. (

-Candidates for the position of Editor-in-Chief may come from any region.
-It is preferred that the Editor has some prior Editorial/Publishing/Website development experience.
-A working knowledge of English and Spanish is preferable, as the Website, and parts of the Newsletter and Journal are bilingual publications.
+Candidates for the position of Editor Elect may come from any region.
+It is preferred that the Editor Elect has some prior Editorial/Publishing/Website development experience.
+A working knowledge of English and Spanish is preferable, as the website, and parts of the newsletter and journal are bilingual publications.

-Candidates for the position of Treasurer may come from any region, provided they can have easy access to the Central Account in London and can readily transfer money to the various regions.
+Candidates for the position of Treasurer Elect may come from any region, provided they can have easy access to the IPSO central account in London and can readily transfer money to the various regions.

 - A statement by the proposed nominee, indicating their willingness to serve through the end of their term, regardless of whether or not they graduate during their term of office.

-The Executive Committee shall inform the nominees and secure their willingness to serve.
-To be elected, every nominee must be present at the Business Meeting on the last day of the Congress.
-IPSO Members, unable to attend the Congress, may give in writing, their votes to the Vice-President of their region, who will bring them to the Business Meeting.
-These written votes must be submitted no later than 1 May.
+(a) The IPSO Executive Committee shall inform the nominees and secure their willingness to serve.
+To be elected, every ballot winner must be present at the IPSO Business Meeting of the congress.

-1. When only one candidate is nominated, she/he shall be declared elected without a ballot.
+1. When only one candidate is nominated, the candidate shall be declared elected without a ballot.

 3. When three or more candidates are nominated, each member shall vote according to the Single Transferable Vote System.